Covert Comic Home Page

 Happy Thanksgiving!

-In the evening we had Thanksgiving dinner with various in-and-out-laws.
+In the evening we had Thanksgiving dinner with various in-laws.

 Thought about terror.
 Frequently.